minarovic/front_archi-agent/docs_langgraph/workshop_presentation/04_architecture_decisions.md

   ✅ Compute + storage integrated

 Alternative considered:
-  ❌ Azure SQL - not designed for 3.22 TiB analytical workloads ❌ Neo4j - great for graphs, but not primary storage for ETL ❌ Synapse - DAP prefers Databricks
+  ❌ Azure SQL - not designed for large-scale analytical workloads ❌ Neo4j - great for graphs, but not primary storage for ETL ❌ Synapse - DAP prefers Databricks
 ```